 - 1. Medication-Assisted Treatment (MAT) for Opioid Use Disorder - a.
-How many physicians, certified nurse practitioners, and physician assistants,15 on-site or with whom the health center has contracts, have obtained a Drug Addiction Treatment Act of 2000 (DATA) waiver to treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) for that indication? - b.
-How many patients received medicationassisted treatment for opioid use disorder from a physician, certified nurse practitioner, or physician assistant, with a DATA waiver working on behalf of the health center?
+How many physicians, certified nurse practitioners, physician assistants, and certified nurse midwives,18 on-site or with whom the health center has contracts, have obtained a Drug Addiction Treatment Act of 2000 (DATA) waiver to treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) for that indication? - b.
+How many patients received MAT for opioid use disorder from a physician, certified nurse practitioner, or physician assistant, with a DATA waiver working on behalf of the health center?